vuejs/vue-test-utils/.github/CONTRIBUTING.md

 ### Committing Changes

 Commit messages should follow the [commit message convention](./COMMIT_CONVENTION.md) so that changelogs can be automatically generated.
 Commit messages will be automatically validated upon commit.
-If you are not familiar with the commit message convention, you can use `npm run commit` or `yarn commit` instead of `git commit`, which provides an interactive CLI for generating proper commit messages.
+If you are not familiar with the commit message convention, you can use `yarn commit` instead of `git commit`, which provides an interactive CLI for generating proper commit messages.

 ## Development Setup

-You will need [Node.js](http://nodejs.org) **version 6+**
+You will need [Node.js](http://nodejs.org) **version 10+**

 Vue Test Utils is a monorepo.
 It contains a root `package.json` for running scripts across the project.
 The code is inside separate packages in the `packages` directory.
 The project uses [lerna](https://lerna.js.org/) to manage the workspaces and should be run using [yarn](https://yarnpkg.com/lang/en/).